Pre-2019, businesses were distracted by SD-WAN's hype.

 In fact, it is often one part of a much larger network transformation project.

-At the same time as a business is implementing SD-WAN, we often see applications move out of the data centre to the cloud, a greater investment in private connectivity into the cloud, and/or the adoption of secure web gateways.
+At the same time as a business is implementing SD-WAN, we often see applications move out of the data center to the cloud, a greater investment in private connectivity into the cloud, and/or the adoption of secure web gateways.

 In this context - where SD-WAN is part of a much larger project, rather than being the project by itself - the change realised by SD-WAN adoption can be harder to pinpoint.